5dlabs/agent-docs/README.md

 # => { "status": "running", … }
 ```

+### Loader CLI

+The `loader` binary performs on-host ingestion.
+Claude Code only proposes a plan; `loader` executes it.

+- Intelligent (Claude-guided):
+  - Server calls discovery to analyze the repo and generate a plan, then executes steps (typically `git clone` → `loader cli` → `loader database`).
+  - `LOADER_BIN` can point to a packaged loader binary used for plan execution.

+- CLI (direct parse):
+  - `cargo run -p loader -- cli <path> --extensions md,rs,txt,json,yaml,toml --recursive -o ./out`
+  - Parses files with the UniversalParser and writes `DocPage` JSON to the output directory.
+Used by analyzer-generated plans.

+- Database (load JSON docs):
+  - `cargo run -p loader -- database --input-dir ./out --doc-type <type> --source-name <name> --yes`
+  - Inserts previously emitted JSON docs into PostgreSQL.

+Note: Legacy `github` and `web` subcommands were removed.
+Use `intelligent` for repo ingestion and `local` for direct filesystem parsing.

 ### Tool Configuration

 The system is highly configurable and can work with **any type of documentation**.
 Tools are defined in the `tools.json` configuration file, allowing you to: